texmex76/babysub-rust/notes.md

 Main Function (main):
 Orchestrates the flow of the program by parsing options, initializing the environment, processing the input, and handling outputs.

+# 2

+Parsing Input (parse):
+Handles opening the input file or setting it to stdin.
+Reads and parses the CNF header and each clause, storing them in global structures.
+Errors in format or content during parsing lead to immediate termination with an error message.

+Initialization and Cleanup (init, reset): init sets up data structures needed for processing the CNF formula. reset cleans up these structures to prevent memory leaks.